View the Academic Calendar

 If you are encountering significant internet access issues at home, please let us know.
 We are working to reserve some in-building study areas for those with severe home technology issues.

+All students have an assigned locker.
 Please note that the lockers are in close proximity to one another, so please extend courtesy to others and maintain physical distancing while in the locker area.

 Students should visit the University of South Carolina Official Bookstore to obtain their books.